 At Andrew’s Scenic Acres in Halton Hills, Ont., families visit daily for the pumpkins but stay for the many attractions on offer.
 Kids love climbing on Straw Mountain (a huge pile of hay bales) and navigating the corn maze, while braver souls can venture into the haunted forest.

-But if all you need is a pumpkin for your doorstep, you’re in luck.
+And of course there are uncountable pumpkins and gourds for Halloween and your harvest table.
 Pumpkins are picked off the vine and left in the field for visitors to select for themselves.
 Unsure of what to look for?
 A quick chat with the farm staff will point you in the right direction.
-After you’ve chosen your pumpkin, you can also stock up for a harvest family feast by checking out the other produce available including apples, squash, cabbage, raspberries and pears.
+After you’ve chosen your pumpkin, you can also stock up for a family feast by checking out the other produce and sweet treats available at the farm store.

-Out west, Prairies Gardens & Greenhouses in Bon Accord, Alta., is packed with events throughout October for the whole family.
+Out west, Prairies Gardens & Greenhouses in Bon Accord, Alberta., is packed with events throughout October for the whole family.
 Boasting a Pumpkin Festival each weekend, guests are treated to the seven-acre Great Prairie Corn Maze—a full-day attraction with this year’s pirate theme.
 The maze is cut into the shape of the “Green Pearl” pirate ship.
 Wanderers are sent on a scavenger hunt mission locating six treasure stations throughout the maze.
 Finish the maze and the treasure is yours.